 The relative leniency of the punishments as well as Warwick's investigations led by a PR person whose duties included protecting Warwick's reputation caused a media backlash and a scandal that resulted in Warwick being widely accused of failing their students' safety, of re-victimising victims of sexual misconduct, of putting their reputation before their students' wellbeing and of general incompetence.
 A subsequent review found that "there had been ‘a profoundly unsatisfactory outcome for almost every single person involved’" The scandal resulted in Warwick having to suspend its fundraising amid an outcry from Warwick's alumni.

-Warwick fails to protect students' safety and treats victims as supects during the investigations
+Warwick University fails to protect students' safety and treats victims as supects during the investigations

 Student subjected to rape threats in a Warwick Uni Facebook group chat claims SHE was quizzed on her sexual history when she reported it

 Warwick University not safe, says woman targeted by 'rape chat'